IrisGeng/c-_everyday/README.md

 This repositary is used for storing c++ code.
 Each file in this repositary contains a question and its solution for practicing algorithms with c++.
 The mode of the questions will start from easy.
-The source of all questions is LeetCode. https://leetcode.com/problemset/algorithms/
+The source of some questions is LeetCode with a number sequence. https://leetcode.com/problemset/algorithms/